sergejsha/knot/README.md

 # Composition

-If your knot becomes big and you want to improve its maintainability and extensibility you may consider to decompose it.
+If your knot becomes big and you want to improve its redability and maintainability you may consider to decompose it.
 You start decomposition by grouping related functionality into, in a certain sense, indecomposable pieces called `Primes`.

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />

 Each `Prime` is isolated from the other `Primes`.
 It defines its own set of `Changes`, `Actions` and `Reducers`.
 It's only the `State`, what is shared between the `Primes`.
-In that respect each `Prime` can be considered to be a separate `Knot` working on a shared `State`.
-Once all `Primes` are defined, they can be composed together and provided to `CompositeKnot` which implements standard knot interface.
+In that respect each `Prime` can be seen as a separate `Knot` working on a shared `State`.
+Once all `Primes` are defined, they can be composed together and provided to `CompositeKnot` which implements standard `Knot` interface.

 # Why Knot?